BMW X1 Interior

 - "Interior room for four adults is just fine and the upmarket eight-way adjustable sport seats are one of the best things on the X1 in this trim." -- Autoblog (2013)

-The 2014 BMW X1 comes standard with automatic climate control, rain-sensing windshield wipers, an eight-speaker stereo, Bluetooth, HD Radio, a USB port and BMW’s iDrive infotainment system.
-Optional features include a panoramic sunroof, a rearview camera, front and rear parking sensors, satellite radio, an 11-speaker Harman/Kardon surround-sound system and navigation.
+Standard features in the 2015 BMW X1 include automatic climate control, rain-sensing windshield wipers, an eight-speaker stereo, Bluetooth, a USB port and BMW’s iDrive infotainment system.
+Optional features include a panoramic sunroof, a rearview camera, front and rear parking sensors, adaptive cruise control, satellite radio, an 11-speaker Harman/Kardon surround-sound audio system and navigation.

-- "BMW's iDrive electronics interface might seem complicated before you acclimate yourself, but overall, it works quite well for controlling various audio, navigation and smartphone functions, thanks to its straightforward menu design and fast processing times." -- Edmunds
+- "BMW's optional iDrive electronics interface might seem complicated before you get used to it, but overall, it works quite well for controlling various audio, navigation and smartphone functions, thanks to its straightforward menu design and fast processing times." -- Edmunds

 - "The volume control is on the correct (left) side of the steering wheel; the cruise control is an easy-to-operate stalk." -- Automobile Magazine (2013)